U.S. Route 131: Route description

-Running 269.96 mi in Indiana and Michigan, US 131 in its entirety is listed as a part of the National Highway System, a system of roads crucial to the nation's economy, defense and mobility.
+Running 269.96 mi in Indiana and Michigan, US 131 in its entirety is listed as a part of the National Highway System.
 As a state highway in both states, the roadway is maintained by the Indiana Department of Transportation (INDOT) and MDOT.
 The Michigan section includes approximately 172 mi of freeway between Kalamazoo and Wexford counties.

 Indiana

 US 131 extends 0.643 mi through Elkhart County, Indiana, between the entrance to the Indiana Toll Road, a few hundred feet north of the Toll Road overpass, and the state line to the north.
 State Road 13 (SR 13) runs concurrently with US 131 in this section but is not signposted.
 INDOT surveys the roads under its control on a regular basis to measure the amount of traffic using the state's highways.
 These traffic counts are expressed in terms of annual average daily traffic (AADT), a calculation of the average daily number of vehicles on a segment of roadway.
 The 2007 survey reported average daily traffic of 7,949 cars and 2,068 trucks.